hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

   * This is a regularization method and uses l2 regularization.
 * <b>Lasso Regression</b> - Similar to Ridge Regression, Lasso (Least Absolute Shrinkage and Selection Operator) also penalizes the absolute size of the regression coefficients.
 In addition, it is capable of reducing the variability and improving the accuracy of linear regression models.
   * Lasso regression differs from ridge regression in a way that it uses absolute values in the penalty function, instead of squares.
 This leads to penalizing (or equivalently constraining the sum of the absolute values of the estimates) values which causes some of the parameter estimates to turn out exactly zero, which certainly helps in feature selection.
-  * This is a regularization method and uses l1 regularization
+  * This is a regularization method and uses l1 regularization.
-  * If group of predictors are highly correlated, lasso picks only one of them and shrinks the others to zero
+  * If group of predictors are highly correlated, lasso picks only one of them and shrinks the others to zero.
 * <b>ElasticNet Regression</b> - ElasticNet is hybrid of Lasso and Ridge Regression techniques.
 It is trained with L1 and L2 prior as regularizer.
   * Elastic-net is useful when there are multiple features which are correlated.
 Lasso is likely to pick one of these at random, while elastic-net is likely to pick both.
 It encourages group effect in case of highly correlated variables
   * A practical advantage of trading-off between Lasso and Ridge is that, it allows Elastic-Net to inherit some of Ridge’s stability under rotation.